mikemoraned/quarterly-clock/next2025/README.md

 * [x] Set up basic Solid SVG app rendering in a branch via netlify
     * [x] rendering in a branch via netlify
     * [x] Basic Solid App showing some SVG
+* [ ] Make Guides hide / show based on double-clicking or double-tapping in main area
 * [ ] ...